When it comes to mulching around your expensive and well cared for plant beds, choose your mulch wisely!

 Mulch is mulch, right?
 Well, not exactly.
 While each serves a purpose, there is a significant difference between bark mulch and wood mulch.

-The primary difference is how long the mulch will last before breaking down.
+is how long the mulch will last before breaking down.
 Wood breaks down quicker and is more susceptible to insect damage and discoloring than bark.
 Bark takes longer to breakdown and returns more nutrients to the soil as it turns into compost.

 “Bark” Mulch – Made from raw bark, trimmed from logs by mills as a by-product of lumber production.
 “Bark” Mulch aids in color longevity.
 Mulch made from bark will maintain it color far longer than wood mulch.
 Bark shows consistent color all the way through.
 Aesthetically your plant beds will look fresher, longer.

-Bark contains lignin which slowly releases carbon back into the natural environment.
+which slowly releases carbon back into the natural environment.

-Bark Mulch increases the level of phosphorus and potassium in soil.
+the level of phosphorus and potassium in soil.
 These macro-nutrients are important for the survival of plants.

 Bark contains tannins.
 Tannins are found in large quantities in bark where they act as a barrier for micro-organisms like bacteria and fungi.
 Artillery fungus, also know as “shotgun” fungus seems to be much more severe now.
 Artillery fungus seems to prefer wood as opposed to bark.
 Much of the mulch that we use today is recycled wood – in the past, most mulch was bark.